alicefr/tekton-task-cw/README.md

 If you already have an OCP cluster you need to adjust the KUBECONFIG path to point the correct one.

-The demo create a tekton task that pull a container image, it transform it in an ecrypted image and push it in the internal registry and create an image stream to make the image available to the insecure namespace.
+The demo creates a tekton task that pulls a container image, it transforms it in an ecrypted image and pushes it in the internal registry.
 ```bash
 $ cd demo
 $ ./demo.sh